inet-framework/inet/showcases/visualizer/canvas/networkpathactivity/doc/index.rst

 --------------------

-In INET, network path activity can be visualized by including a :ned:`NetworkRouteVisualizer` module in the simulation.
-Adding an :ned:`IntegratedVisualizer` module is also an option because it also contains a :ned:`NetworkRouteVisualizer` module.
+In INET, network path activity can be visualized by including a :ned:`NetworkRouteCanvasVisualizer` module in the simulation.
+Adding an :ned:`IntegratedCanvasVisualizer` module is also an option because it also contains a :ned:`NetworkRouteCanvasVisualizer` module.
 Network path activity visualization is disabled by default; it can be enabled by setting the visualizer's :par:`displayRoutes` parameter to true.

-:ned:`NetworkRouteVisualizer` currently observes packets that pass through the network layer (i.e. carry data from/to higher layers), but not those that are internal to the operation of the network layer protocol.
+:ned:`NetworkRouteCanvasVisualizer` currently observes packets that pass through the network layer (i.e. carry data from/to higher layers), but not those that are internal to the operation of the network layer protocol.
 That is, packets such as ARP, although potentially useful, will not trigger